Tips for Winter Weather Riding: Part II

 • Jumping jacks

 In addition, simply hand walking your horse for 10 minutes before your ride can help both of you warm up.

-Another way to warm up is to bring a thermos filled with your favorite hot beverage to the barn for after your ride.
+Another way to warm up is to bring a thermos or YETI filled with your favorite hot beverage to the barn for after your ride.
 You’ll be amazed at how much more quickly you heat up!